Kaist-ICLab/Personalized_Affective_Computing/README.md

-This is a supplementary repository for the paper titled ???.
+This is a supplementary repository for the paper titled **Systematic Evaluation of Personalized Deep Learning Models for Affect Recognition**.

 ## RUN
 1. Execute `requirements.txt` and `setup.py` to install the necessary packages.